Lobix300/tvrp_interiors/README.md

 # tvrp_interiors
-hello, dis is the best script for interiors in fivem lol, wher you can custom everything without limit lol
+Hello, this is the best script for interiors in FiveM.
+Where you can customize everything without any limitations.

 ## Installation
-copy the folder with all lua files in ur resources folder like for any script and add the name of the folder in ur citmp-server.yml or ur server.cfg lol
+Copy the folder with the Lua files and place them into your resources folder just like any other script.
+Be sure to add the name of the resource to your citmp-server.yml or your server.cfg files.

 ## Usage
-u can ez see how to add a new location, simply copy my example for the bahamas mamas and edit the values like u want ;D
+You can easily see how to add a new location in my example script.
+It provides an example for the Bahamas Mamas.
+You are free to edit the values to your liking. ;D

 ## Demo
-here is a vidio to show dis script in action : https://www.youtube.com/watch?v=l9zTy8UOIvo as u can see dis is the best script
+Here is a video to show the script in action: https://www.youtube.com/watch?v=l9zTy8UOIvo so hopefully you can agree with me that it's a fairly good script.

+thx to supa for fixing my bad english lol ^^ ;D